 What is the timeline for this project?

-Final recommendations will be released towards the end of 2021.
+Final recommendations will be released in early 2022.

 Who should I contact if I want to get involved?